gyzhao21/drugmatrix/README.md

   - Analyze gene expression changes in a selected tissue or organ (e.g., liver) following short-term exposure to a chemical.
 The tool utilizes a public EnrichR database (e.g., KEGG_2021_Human) to predict pathway associations based on upregulated or downregulated genes identified from a microarray platform (e.g., Codelink RU1).

 - **Scientific Citations**
+  - Access a comprehensive list of scientific publications referenced in the development of this application.
+The citation page provides direct links to original research articles, reviews, and relevant studies.
+  - Explore key studies that support the data sources, methodologies, and analytical approaches used in the application.
+This resource helps users understand the scientific foundation behind the tool’s design and implementation.